77 years of preparing Christ followers who are committed to making a difference in the world.

 Through academic training and hands on ministry and service, Emmanuel prepares Christ followers who are committed to making a difference in their world.

 Accreditation and Charter

 Emmanuel Bible College is accredited by the Commission on Accreditation of the Association for Biblical Higher Education (ABHE), 5850 TG Lee Blvd, Suite 130, Orlando, Florida 32822 (407-207 0808).
 ABHE is an officially recognized “national accrediting association” by the U.S. Department of Education.
 As an officially recognized “faith-based” accrediting agency by the (American) Council for Higher Education Accreditation, ABHE is part of a global network that relates to regional or continental higher educational agencies through the International Council for Evangelical Theological Education.
-As well, the College is chartered by the Province of Ontario in the 1981 Emmanuel Bible College Act, which entitles Emmanuel to confer the degrees of Bachelor of Theology (B.Th.), and Bachelor of Religious Education (B.R.E.).
+Additionally, the College is chartered by the Province of Ontario in the 2018 Emmanuel Bible College Act, which entitles Emmanuel to confer the degrees of Bachelor of Theology (B.Th.), and Bachelor of Religious Education (B.R.E.).

-Accreditation requires the College to maintain an approved curriculum, qualified faculty, sound financial and personnel (including student) policies and an adequate library.
+Accreditation requires the College to maintain an approved curriculum, qualified faculty, sound financial and personnel (including student) policies, and an adequate library.
 Regular review of these areas is done to ensure and maintain these high standards.

 Church and Ministry Partnerships

 Founded by the Evangelical Missionary Church in Canada (EMCC), today Emmanuel has partnership agreements with the Congregational Christian Churches of Canada, United Brethren Churches in Canada, and The Christian and Missionary Alliance Church in Canada, as well as a number of organizations that reflect the diversity of our campus.